dbreese/fitfamconnect/DATAMODEL.md

 - Max members allowed
 - There is no difficulty level for this entity.

+# Signups
+- represents the scheduled classes members have signed up for
+- schedule to member relationship table for tracking purposes
+- the signup is only for a specific day and time, not an ongoing signup.

 # Schedule

 - A schedule is for a location.